How to Prepare the Content for Your Website Build

 Your introduction will give your visitor a glimpse of how you can help them meet their needs.

 The services section will go into more detail of what you have to offer your site visitors or potential clients.
 Depending on the size of the website, the description of your services can be 1 to 2 sentences, a paragraph or a page unto itself.
 It is important to have an idea of what your target customers are looking for when they are searching for a service provider.
 Be sure that when you talk about your services, you balance both between features and benefits.
 Features are “the things”, benefits are “what the things do”.
 A good guideline for a one-page website is to describe your 3 to 4 primary service offerings.
 On larger sites, you can spend more time on elaborating on the full range of your services.
+If you’re having trouble figuring out how to get the words out, you may consider using a copywriter to help write the text.

 Your site visitors will want to know a little about you or company, the about section or page is the place to tell your story.
 It’s a good place to share information about your background, experience and credentials.
 It’s another good place to talk about how you solve your clients problems.
 Just like dating, your prospective clients are trying to see if you’re a good match.
 Try not to go overboard talking about yourself.